Civil Engineering

 CE 502.
 Structural Stability.
 3 Credits.

-Concept of stability; equilibrium and energy methods; stability of columns, beam columns, and frames; inelastic buckling; stability by slope deflection and matrix methods; use of codes for the stability design of aluminum and steel columns and frames; torsional and lateral torsional buckling of beams and beam columns.
+This course covers the concept of stability and the application of equilibrium and energy methods in structural analysis.
+Topics include the stability of columns, beam-columns, frames, and inelastic buckling.
+It also explores stability analysis using slope-deflection and matrix methods and the use of codes for the stability design of aluminum and steel columns and frames.
+Additional topics include torsional and lateral-torsional buckling of beams and beam-columns.
+CE 502 cannot be taken after completing CE 402.
 Prerequisite: Background/knowledge of mechanics of materials; additional information is available in the CE Graduate Student Handbook on the CE Department website and the CE graduate student blackboard site.
 On demand.

 CE 503.
 Structural Dynamics.
 3 Credits.

-Single-degree and multi-degree of freedom systems; continuous systems; free and forced vibrations; harmonic and periodic excitations; viscous and non-viscous damping; pulse excitations; numerical methods for dynamic response; earthquake response of linear elastic buildings; structural dynamics in building codes.
-Prerequisite: Background/knowledge of mechanics of materials and dynamics; additional information is available in the CE Graduate Student Handbook on the CE Department website and the CE graduate student blackboard site.
+Introduction to vibration and dynamics, single degree freedom free vibration, single degree freedom forced vibration, harmonic and periodic excitations; pulse, introduction to viscous and non-viscous damping system, dynamic system identification, numerical methods to determine dynamic response; determination of earthquake response of linear elastic buildings; dynamics of generalized single degree of freedom systems, dynamics of shear buildings, dynamics of multi-degree of freedom systems, modal superposition, modal spectral analysis, structural dynamics in US building code.
+CE 503 cannot be taken after completing CE 403.
+Prerequisite: Background/knowledge of computer applications in engineering, structural mechanics and dynamics; additional info is available in the CE Graduate Student Handbook on the CE Department website and the CE graduate student blackboard site.
 On demand.

 CE 514.
 Foundation Engineering.
 3 Credits.